OakCityLabs/Endpoint/README.md

                                  pathPrefix: "bar")
 ```

-Like many REST services, when we build servers, they use a particular pattern for accessing objects.
+Like many REST services, the servers we build use a particular pattern for accessing objects.

 `http://foo.com/<base_path>/<object_type>/<object_id>/<detail_path>?<query_params>